JacekPliszka/gedit-dbgp-plugin/README.md

 Gedit plugin: DBGp Debugging Client
 ===================================

+This is alpha version for gedit 3.14 and higher.

+Now start debugger with Ctrl-Shift-d and turn it off the same way

 This plugin allows you to use gedit-3 as a debugging-client using the DBGp protocol (e.g.: XDebug).

 ## Features